OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

  POST /channels
 ```

-There is a Web UI to deal with this REST Api.
+There is a Web UI using the REST resources above.

 On the HTTP Port, use a url like `http://machine-name:9999/web/admin.html`,
 where `machine-name` is the name of the machine where the multiplexer is running, and `9999` is the port defined in the properties.